lancis-apc/fomix/docs/source/milpa_apic_pr.md

 Atributo | Definición
 -- | --
-Distancia a caminos | Distancia a caminos principales, brechas, terracerías Distancia a centros de acopio | Distancia a poblaciones principales.
-Existencia de grupos organizados de mercado.
+Distancia a caminos | Distancia a caminos principales, brechas, terracerías Distancia a localidades rurales | Distancia a localidades rurales (<2,500 habitantes) como centros de vivienda, fuentes de acceso a insumos, a centros de acopio y comercio.

 ##### 1.2.3.1 Distancia a caminos